milushov/social_networks_tracker/README.md

 - [parallel gem](https://github.com/grosser/parallel ) for reliable parallel execution
 - rspec and webmock for tests
 - dry libraries for services
-- standardrb for code validation
+- standardrb for style guide validation

 ## How to run
 ```